Toormi/EverythingForLinux/README.md

 # EverythingForLinux
-Immediate search tool for linux, seems like Everything on Windows
+Immediate search tool for linux, similar to Everything on Windows

 For use:
 make &&